Fireworks (2017 film)

 Fireworks (打ち上げ花火、下から見るか? 横から見るか?, Uchiage Hanabi, Shita kara Miru ka?
 Yoko kara Miru ka?), also known as Fireworks, Should We See It from the Side or the Bottom? is a 2017 Japanese animated romance film based on Shunji Iwai's live-action television film of the same name.
 It received mixed reviews from critics who praised it for music and animation, but criticized the narrative and characterization.
 It is the sixth highest-grossing anime film of 2017 and has grossed over $26 million worldwide.
-It was also released by Madman Entertainment, Anime Limited and GKIDS.
+It was released by Madman Entertainment, Anime Limited, and GKIDS.

 Plot

 Norimichi Shimada and Nazuna Oikawa live in the town of Moshimo (Japanese for "if").
 The students make a bet regarding whether the fireworks are either round or flat in the sky.
-After Nazuna finds a small glass marble, she, Norimichi and Yusuke compete in the swimming pool race.
+After finding a small glass marble, Nazuna, Norimichi, and Yusuke compete in the swimming pool race.
 Yusuke wins and Nazuna asks him to go on a date.
-Nazuna packs a suitcase and plans to leave home.
+Nazuna packs a suitcase and plans to leave home without her family's permission.
 Yusuke bails on the date and Nazuna is taken home by her mother.
 Norimichi throws the marble, wishing for luck and causing it to rewind time.
 Back when the race occurred, Norimichi wins this time around and Nazuna asks him on a date.
-They head to the train station, but are caught once again by Nazuna's mother and her fiance.
+They head to the train station, but are caught once again by Nazuna's mother and her fiancé.
 Norimichi learns that the fireworks are flat and is aware he is in an alternate timeline.
-He wishes for another chance to escape with Nazuna.
-He throws the marble from a lighthouse and reverses time again.
+He wishes for another chance to escape with Nazuna, throws the marble from a lighthouse, and reverses time again.
 He helps her elude the family and board the train.
 They are caught again by the others.
 When Yusuke pushes the two off the balcony, Norimichi uses the marble once again, wishing for no one to see them.
 Time jumps back again and the train takes a different route, leaving the two in the same town encapsulated in a glass dome.
 After a pyrotechnician uses the marble as a leftover firework charge, it explodes in the sky.
-After seeing the future within the shard, Nazuna asks Norimichi where will they see next.
-The next day, the school notices the absence of Norimichi and Nazuna.
+After seeing the future within the shard, Nazuna and Norimichi embrace.
+The next day, the school notices the absence of Nazuna and Norimichi.

 Voice cast

 Production

 On December 7, 2016, the film was announced with a release date of August 2017.
 Hitoshi Ōne added modern elements of the film.
 The cast and crew were also announced.
-On April 14, 2017, a second teaser trailer for the film was released.
+On April 14, 2017, a second teaser trailer of the film was released.
 A 30-second trailer, the third promotional video for the film, was released in June 2017.
 The film's theme song, "Uchiage Hanabi", is performed by Daoko and Kenshi Yonezu.
-The music video has garnered more than 500 million views on YouTube, and is 1050th place on Top Viewed Videos on YouTube.
+The music video received over 500 million views and is ranked on 1050th place on Top Viewed Videos for YouTube.